Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

 \subsection{Object Recognition Performance}

-To further demonstrate the quality of our generated SR images, we treat them as a pre-processing step for other high-level computer vision tasks such as object recognition, image classification and so on.
-In this section, we use the same setting as EnhanceNet and evaluate the object recognition performance with the generated images by our methods and other state-of-the-art methods: SRCNN~\cite{dong2016image}, FSRCNN~\cite{dong2016accelerating}, SRGAN~\cite{ledig2017photo}, EnhanceNet~\cite{sajjadi2017enhancenet}.
+To further demonstrate the quality of our generated SR images, we treat them as a pre-processing step for object recognition.
+We use the same setting as EnhanceNet and evaluate the object recognition performance with the generated images by our methods and other state-of-the-art methods: SRCNN~\cite{dong2015image}, FSRCNN~\cite{dong2016accelerating}, SRGAN~\cite{ledig2017photo}, EnhanceNet~\cite{sajjadi2017enhancenet}, ESRGAN~\cite{wang2018esrgan}, RankSRGAN~\cite{zhang2019ranksrgan}.

 We use the pre-trained ResNet-50 on imageNet as an evaluation model and fetch the first 1000 images in ImageNet CLS-LOC validation dataset for evaluation.
 The test images are first down-sampled by bicubic and then upscaled by our methods and the compared methods.
 These SR images are then used as inputs to the ResNet-50 model to calculate their Top-1 and Top-5 errors for evaluation.
-As shown in Table~\ref{tab:object_recognition_SRGAN}, both two methods we proposed and the variant FA$+$Fs-SRGAN achieve better accuracy compared to the state-of-the-art methods.
-Among these three methods, FASRGAN achieves the lowest Top-1 and Top-5 errors, demonstrating the effectiveness of both the fine-grained attention and the feature-sharing mechanisms.
+As shown in Table~\ref{tab:object_recognition_SRGAN}, both two methods we proposed and the variant FA$+$Fs-SRGAN achieve considerable accuracy compared to the state-of-the-art methods.
+Among these three methods, FASRGAN achieves the lowest Top-1 and Top-5 errors, Fs-SRGAN and FA+Fs-SRGAN obtain comparable results with ESRGAN, demonstrating the effectiveness of both the fine-grained attention and the feature-sharing mechanisms.

-To further illustrate the effectiveness of our models, we use another pre-trained model on imageNet, called vgg-19.
-The experiment setting is the same as that of ResNet-50, and the results are shown in Table~\ref{tab:object_recognition_SRGAN1}.
-Among the SR methods, our models still obtain better results, and Fs-SRGAN obtains the lowest Top-1 and Top-5 errors.